-The free running switching frequency of the LTC7802 controllers is selected using the FREQ pin.
-Tying FREQ to GND selects 350kHz while tying FREQ to INTV ${\rm CC}$ selects 2.25MHz.
+The free running switching frequency of the LTC7819 controllers is selected using the FREQ pin.
+Tying FREQ to GND selects 380kHz while tying FREQ to INTV ${\rm CC}$ selects 2.25MHz.
 Placing a resistor between FREQ and GND allows the frequency to be programmed between 100kHz and 3MHz.

 Switching regulators can be particularly troublesome for applications where electromagnetic interference (EMI) is a concern.
-To improve EMI, the LTC7802 can operate in spread spectrum mode, which is enabled by tying the PLLIN/SPREAD pin to $INTV{CC}$.
-This feature varies the switching frequency within typical boundaries of -12% to +15% of the frequency set by the FREQ pin.
+To improve EMI, the LTC7819 can operate in spread spectrum mode, which is enabled by tying the PLLIN/SPREAD pin to INTV{CC}.
+This feature varies the switching frequency 0% to 20% higher than the frequency set by the FREQ pin.

-A phase-locked loop (PLL) is available on the LTC7802 to synchronize the internal oscillator to an external clock source connected to the PLLIN/SPREAD pin.
-The LTC7802's PLL aligns the turn-on of controller 1's external top MOSFET to the rising edge of the synchronizing signal.
-Thus, the turn-on of controller 2's external top MOSFET is 180° out-of-phase to the rising edge of the external clock source.
+A phase-locked loop (PLL) is available on the LTC7819 to synchronize the internal oscillator to an external clock source connected to the PLLIN/SPREAD pin.
+The LTC7819's PLL aligns the turn-on of controller 1's external top MOSFET to the rising edge of the synchronizing signal.
+Thus, the turn-on of controller 2's top MOSFET is 120° out-of-phase to the rising edge of the external clock source, and the turn-on of controller 3's top MOSFET is 240° out-of-phase to the rising edge of the external clock source.

 The PLL frequency is prebiased to the free running frequency set by the FREQ pin before the external clock is applied.
 If prebiased near the external clock frequency, the PLL only needs to make slight changes in order to synchronize the rising edge of the external clock to the rising edge of TG1.
 For more rapid lock-in to the external clock, use the FREQ pin to set the internal oscillator to approximately the frequency of the external clock.
-The LTC7802's PLL is guaranteed to lock to an external clock source whose frequency is between 100kHz and 3MHz.
+The LTC7819's PLL is guaranteed to lock to an external clock source whose frequency is between 100kHz and 3MHz.